Separating Ansatz Discovery from Deployment on Larger Problems: Reinforcement Learning for Modular Circuit Design: Results

+In this section, we report the results of the first experiment which assesses the impact of imposing a modular block structure during the \emph{structure discovery} phase.
+Following the protocol in Section~\ref{sec:exp_protocol}, we compare \textit{RLVQC Block} with the unconstrained \textit{RLVQC Global} variant and the standard QAOA baseline, with the specific goal of evaluating whether restricting the action space through a block-based construction hinders learning.
+The results indicate that this structural restriction is not detrimental in our setting, and that the block-based approach yields competitive, and in several cases improved, solution quality and circuit characteristics.

-The analysis is structured as follows: we first assess the quality of the solutions produced by each method in terms of Approximation Ratio, then evaluate the structural properties of the corresponding circuits in terms of gate count, circuit depth, and gate composition.
+We first discuss solution quality in terms of approximation ratio, and then analyze the discovered circuits in terms of total gate count, circuit depth, and gate composition.
+For the sake of brevity, we focus on results for $n=16$ qubits, as they are the most significant.
+Results on smaller instances ($n=8$ and $n=12$) show similar trends and are available in Appendix~\ref{app:effectiveness_block}.

-\subsection{Approximation Ratio}
+\subsubsection{Approximation Ratio}

-We report the mean and standard deviation of the Approximation Ratios achieved by the three algorithms over five independent executions, across different problem instances, for $n=8$ (see Table~\ref{tab:ar_n=8}), $n=12$ (see Table~\ref{tab:ar_n=12}), and $n=16$ (see Table~\ref{tab:ar_n=16}).
+We begin by analyzing solution quality, and report the mean and standard deviation of the approximation ratios achieved by the three algorithms over five independent executions across the $n=16$ problem instances in Table~\ref{tab:ar_n=16}.

-Overall, both RLVQC variants exhibit very strong Approximation Ratios when compared with QAOA, outperforming it in most settings.
-Only the RLVQC Global variant is sometimes inferior to QAOA on the Maximum Cut problem and very rarely on the Minimum Vertex Cover.
-In contrast, RLVQC Block is the best performing method, consistently achieving the highest Approximation Ratios, always above 0.8, mostly above 0.9, and occasionally even approaching 1.
-Specifically, for the $n=8$ instances, RLVQC Block is always the best performer.
-For $n=12$, it is outperformed by RLVQC Global on four instances of Maximum Clique, and on seven for $n=16$.

-It is important to note that the Block variant, which is the most effective and has longer circuits by construction, is also the one with the least number of available actions.
-Yet, constraining the number of actions in this way still yields the highest-quality results even with default hyperparameters.
-Further tuning of RLVQC Block could potentially improve its effectiveness even more.